CarlosVLing/EXERCICI-3/README.md

 ## 📂 **Repository Structure**
 - `scripts/` → Python scripts for data processing and format conversion
-- `dataset/` → Resources for future fine-tuning.
+- `finetining_dataset/` → Resources for future fine-tuning (the file `CAMPANAR_NET.vtt` is the clean version of the downloaded subtitles of the episode used for fine-tuning).
 - `Resum d'errors.xlsx` → the excel file with the summary of annotated errors by the moment
-- `SUBS_FOR_LABELLING.csv` → the dataset for annotation
+- `SUBS_FOR_LABELLING.csv` → the dataset used for annotation

 ## 🛠 **Materials and Methods**